bogadrian/gatsby-final/src/posts/immutabil-react.md

 It works, of course, because it was written by me, but I had no idea how to understand the render cycle and optimize it back then in prehistory.

-A couple of months later, here I am to share with the entire world this life saving knowledge which will change the humanity!
+A couple of months later, here I am to share with the entire world, this life saving knowledge which will change the humanity!

 Because now I am Nemo form Matrix when it comes to React, now I am the chosen one, now I know!